 I always tell them to make their first name BIG and their last name more normal size off to the right.
 I love having both first and last names on the name tag so I can start putting it all together.
 The back of the name tag has space for them to draw some things about their likes.
 While they’re working, I turn on my Pandora station and I walk around looking at faces, names, and illustrations, chatting and trying to get to know them!

 If the whole class is finished, we play some simple name games – my favorite is tossing a ball around asking “¿Cómo te llamas?” and responding.
 Easy, low prep, and low stress!
+Watch the video below for an explanation of how to play that game:

 The (Real) First Day